 Does this tell us that more people take friend trips than take family vacations or go on trips with their significant other?
 No, probably not.
 What it does show is that the act of sharing when you are on a trip with your friends is more appealing within our culture at the moment.
 A hospitality brand can take advantage of this by appealing to themes of togetherness, friendship and bonding when creating campaigns to generate interest and increase bookings.

 The idea of projecting your desired state is that what people are sharing is tied to a cultural ideal of what’s valued.
-Asking what is behind the social content and why people are posting it can lead you to interesting observations that can only be found outside of the words and hashtags used in the posts.
+Asking what is behind the social content and why people are posting it can lead you to interesting observations and new social data science avenues that can only be found outside of the words and hashtags used in the posts.

 The regular reports you get on social media performance aren’t going far enough.
 A typical report might include overall numbers around keywords and hashtags, simple takeaways on what content is performing well and maybe a line about themes you can carry into next quarter.
 Require your social team to answer the three questions above in all regular reporting.
 A quick example on what this looks like in practice: Instead of reporting simply that posts containing dogs regularly over-perform content benchmarks for an outdoor retail brand, consider something like this: